Unlimity/Stinson/README.md

 ### State

 State in Stinson can be referred as `ViewModel` in other popular MVP framework libraries.
 These classes represent the current state of your view.
 In Kotlin, it is very convinient to use data classes for that purpose.
-In `rx-android` implementation, there is a `ParcelableState` interface which extends Stinson's `State` and Android's `Parcelable` interfaces to enable state saving through Android components' lifecycle:
+In `android` implementation, there is a `ParcelableState` interface which extends Stinson's `State` and Android's `Parcelable` interfaces to enable state saving through Android components' lifecycle:

 ```kotlin
 @Parcelize